-Beef and Green Pepper Stir Fry (Chinjao Rosu) is an extremely popular dish in Japan—so much so that we have our own version!
-This is a one-pan stir-fry full of flavor that comes together in less than 30 minutes.
+Beef and Green Pepper Stir Fry (Chinjao Rosu) is an extremely popular dish in Japan—so much so that we have our own version of this traditional Chinese dish!
+This one-pan stir-fry is full of flavor and comes together in less than 30 minutes.

-Chinjao Rosu (チンジャオロース), or Beef and Green Pepper Stir Fry, is a stir-fry dish that is a staple in Japanese households.
+Chinjao Rosu (チンジャオロース), or Beef and Green Pepper Stir-Fry, is a staple dish in Japanese households.
 As the name suggests, this dish originates in China (called qīngjiāo ròusī).
-If you are familiar with this traditional Chinese version, then you will notice a few differences from the way it’s made in Japan.
+If you are familiar with the traditional Chinese version, then you will notice a few differences from the way it’s made in Japan.

 What is Chinjao Rosu?